 Long ago, beer was mostly brewed at home.
 Bread was made on one day and then an incompletely baked loaf was taken as the starting culture for brewing beer on the next day.
 Mixed with water, the fermentation processes would begin with yeasts and microorganisms present in the surrounding air.
-This household routine is probably referenced in the Brothers Grimm’s fairy tale ‘Rumpelstiltskin’: “Today I’ll bake, tomorrow I’ll brew, the next I’ll fetch the Queen’s new child…” During the Middle Ages, monks embraced beer making in their monasteries.
+This household routine is probably referenced in the Brothers Grimm’s fairy tale ‘Rumpelstiltskin’: “Today I’ll bake, tomorrow I’ll brew, the next I’ll fetch the Queen’s new child” During the Middle Ages, monks embraced beer making in their monasteries.
 Today, we still perceive their approach to the art as being very professional.
 They observed and scrutinized the individual beer production steps and, in doing so, gradually improved the beer brewing processes.

 The law states that, in accordance with the Beer Purity Law, only water malt, hops and yeast may be used as ingredients.
-Anyone in Germany brewing beer in accordance with the Beer Purity Law is producing a protected ‘traditional food’ and is not allowed to use adjuncts, neither natural nor artificial additives.
+Anyone in Germany brewing beer in accordance with the Beer Purity Law is producing a protected ‘traditional food’ and is not allowed to use adjuncts, neither natural nor artificial.
 The authorities in the individual German states are responsible for supervising the statutory regulations, just as they are for all other foods and luxury consumables.

 No rule without exceptions: In Germany, ‘specialty beers’ that do not conform to the specifications of the Beer Purity Law may also be brewed.
 This ruling applies to all German states, with the exception of Bavaria.
 It allows brewers to produce beers containing spices, such as aniseed, cinnamon or cloves, and fruits, such as oranges or cherries.
 The Beer Purity Law doesn’t apply to those who brew less than 53 gallons per year for private consumption.
 There are also exemptions for production intended solely for export markets.

-When beer is served, it’s not uncommon to hear a round of “cheers” and clinking of glasses.
+When beer is served, it’s not uncommon hear a round of “cheers” and the clinking of glasses.
 How did this ritual take hold?
 One suggestion seems like something straight out of GAME OF THRONES: In the olden days, clinking glasses arose to protect people’s lives.
 In the Middle Ages, the hearty clinking of robust beer tankards supposedly established that their contents had not been poisoned; the assumption being that it would lead to beer spilling from one vessel into the other.
-It was a way of insuring that your drinking companions weren’t harbouring evil intentions and trying to kill you off!
+It was a way of insuring that your drinking companions weren’t harboring evil intentions and trying to kill you off!
 Nowadays, the ritual is far more, uhm… cheerful.
 Omitting it altogether and merely giving a friendly nod after your first sip is perfectly acceptable and most likely won’t put your life in danger.

-Did you know that, because of its ingredients and the fermentation processes, beer contains a host of minerals and vitamins?
+Health, health, health!
 Beer contains vitamins B1, B2 and B6 and B7 (biotin).
 According to current scientific opinion, B vitamins help to improve concentration, support the formation of red blood cells, have a positive effect on the cardiovascular system, stimulate the metabolism, and help the nervous system to function properly.